 - In the Available Fields section, select the field or the widget that was removed from the Affected Asset section and add it under the Seleced Fields area.

 Smart IT does not support printing the customized ticket profile.

-Updating the property of fields
+To update the property of fields

 As an administrator, you can customize the properties of the out-of-the-box (OOTB) and custom fields to make them behave in way that you can define by using expressions for Incident, Change Requests, Work Order, and Task tickets.
 You can define expressions only on Universal Client (UC), and the result is implemented on both UC and mobile devices.
 If you do not want to add expressions, you can select Always from the menu to apply a set property always on the selected field or widget.
 To make a field read-only, you can select the Read Only option.

 For example, to make the Company field always required, you must select Always for the Required property.
 If you want to make the property conditional, then you must specify expressions.
 To do so, you must follow these steps:

 - On the Dashboard, select Configuration > Screen Configuration.

 - Navigate to the ticket view and select the section in which the field is available.

 - Double-click a field (OOTB or custom field).

 Options to define the field property are displayed.